 Anli Liu MD MA | Principal Investigator

-Dr. Anli Liu is an Assistant Professor of Neurology at NYU Langone and Principal Investigator of the NYU Memory and Neuromodulation Laboratory.
+Dr. Anli Liu is an Associate Professor of Neurology at NYU Langone and Principal Investigator of the NYU Memory and Neuromodulation Laboratory.
 Dr. Liu earned her BA from Stanford University, MA from UC Berkeley, and MD from UCSF.
 She completed her neurology residency at NYP-Weill Cornell, followed by fellowships in clinical neurophysiology and cognitive neurology at Harvard at Beth Israel Deaconess Medical Center.
 In the clinic, she cares for adult patients with epilepsy, with special interest in managing the cognitive and psychiatric aspects of the condition.
 Outside of work, she spends time with her family, making memories in the parks and playgrounds of Brooklyn, and is active in her church and community.
 She draws inspiration from art, architecture, green spaces, theatre, movies, and anything handmade.

 Simon Henin Phd | Post-doctoral Fellow

 Simon Henin has a background in auditory biomechanics (Long Lab, CCNY) and neural processing in hearing (Parra Lab, CCNY) with a special focus on biophysical signal processing.
 His research now focuses predominantly on the neural signatures of human memory and learning, and how neuromodulation of cortical oscillations can be used to alter these processes.